tinymce/tinymce-docs/migration-from-4x.md

   }
 ```

-The `success` callback now requires an object with the `words` keyword with an array of suggestions, such as:
+The `success` callback now requires the mapping object to be wrapped in an object with the `words` key, such as:

 ```js
 spellchecker_callback: function(method, text, success, failure) {